jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 **Miscellaneous provisions**

 ### 292 Appointment of officers
-(1) There may be appointed under the State Sector Act 1988 a secretary of the Board, and any other employees that may be required to assist the Minister, the Board, the distribution committees, and the Secretary for Internal Affairs for the purposes of this subpart and subpart 2.
+(1) There may be appointed under the Public Service Act 2020 a secretary of the Board, and any other employees that may be required to assist the Minister, the Board, the distribution committees, and the Secretary for Internal Affairs for the purposes of this subpart and subpart 2.
 (2) Any such position may be held separately or in conjunction with any other office in the State services.

 ### 293 Remuneration of members of Board and distribution committees